-3.1.1.Track 1: Technology Development
+3.2.1.Track 1: Technology Development

-Activity 1: Identification & selection of existing and expected future technologies in the automotive sector

-Identification of leading global technologies and world class manufacturing techniques in the automotive industry on a continuous basis, those have been accepted and are in use in developed/developing countries and are required by the Indian market and can be adapted for implementation in the Indian context.
-Sustainable, resource efficient (e.g. Energy consumption, carbon and water footprint etc.) technologies should be considered, which will make the sector more efficient and reduce its impact on the environment.
-In addition the Technology Partner needs to be mindful of the future direction from a technology development perspective and help assess the impact of the same on the Indian automotive/manufacturing sector.
+Activity 1: Identification & selection of existing and expected future technologies in the precision manufacturing and general engineering sector consumption, carbon and water footprint etc.) technologies should be considered, which will make the sector more efficient and reduce its impact on the environment.
+In addition the Technology Partner needs to be mindful of the future direction from a technology development perspective and help assess the impact of the same on the Indian manufacturing sector.